nutsfinance/pike-local-markets/AUDIT.md

 2. **Access Control**: The system relies on the `RBACModule` and `OwnableModule` for managing access control, ensuring only authorized users can trigger upgrades or sensitive operations.

-3. **Upgradability**: The system’s deployment mechanism, managed through Cannon, ensures that upgrades (config) only happen when necessary (i.e., when bytecode or arguments change).
+3. **Upgradability**: The system’s deployment mechanism for PToken and Risk Engine implementation, managed through Cannon, ensures that upgrades (config) only happen when necessary (i.e., when bytecode or arguments change).
 The initial module deployment guarantees a clean start for upgrades, preventing redeployment unless specific criteria are met.

+4. **Factory**: Handles only the initial setup of pTokens and provides the Curator (Governor) with the necessary permissions to independently configure the oracle, RiskEngine, and pToken risk parameters.